 - Regular practice in horizontal leadership and development of relevant skills

-- Spring semester capstone project and presentation (e.g., op-ed, TED-style talk, congressional hearing testimony) engaging both academic and public audiences
+- Spring semester capstone project and presentation (e.g., op-ed, TED-style talk, public exhibition) engaging both academic and public audiences

 Who Should Apply

-GSAS master’s and doctoral students at any level can participate.
-All participants must be actively working on an independent scholarly project (e.g., thesis, dissertation, conference paper) on which they have made significant conceptual progress and that could benefit from perspectives outside of their disciplines.
-Projects need not be explicitly focused on marginalized communities, but participants should be interested in exploring the relevant implications and developing those ideas.
+All master’s and doctoral students at any level are welcome to apply, but priority will be given to doctoral students in Arts and Sciences degree programs.
+Selected participants must be actively working on an independent scholarly, activist, or artistic project (e.g., thesis, dissertation, conference paper or publication, exhibition) on which they have made significant conceptual progress and that could benefit from perspectives outside of their disciplines.
 Participants should have some interest in learning more about public scholarship and incorporating it in their work.
 For scientists, this can be helpful in developing activities to actualize the broader impacts (now required for grant proposals to the National Science Foundation) of your research.

 Anayvelyse received her BA in Comparative Literature from Barnard College, and is a doctoral candidate in the Department of Latin American and Iberian Cultures and the Institute for Comparative Literature and Society.
 Her dissertation explores late-nineteenth- and early-twentieth-century cultural production in Argentina and in the Southern Cone more broadly.
 She examines photographic records and textual accounts of state building, with a focus on labor and race in the context of industrialization.
 She has won numerous grants and fellowships for her academic work, including a Fulbright-Hays Doctoral Dissertation Abroad Fellowship and an Institute for Latin American Studies Pre-Dissertation Research Grant.
 Anayvelyse was born and raised in New York.
 In addition to her research and teaching work, she is a freelance writer and translator.